 Our school phone is a business phone and stays extremely busy.
 Students must refrain from using the school phone except for emergencies.
+Student devices are to remain in the student's backpack with the ringer 'off'.
 Please ensure all social arrangements are completed before the student arrives at school.
 Getting permission to go home with a friend or asking a parent to come to lunch should be arranged prior to school.
 Reasons such as these are not considered emergencies.